“The Sudanese Conflict Threatens State Collapse and Regional Instability”

 He gives examples of this chaos that has begun to emerge, with the crimes of violating banks, striking facilities, occupying hospitals, and looting factories and public stores, including food ones.

-60 out of 88 hospitals in Khartoum are out of service, and the United Nations has sounded the alarm about the possibility of 19 million people suffering from hunger and malnutrition in the coming months.
+60 out of 88 hospitals in Khartoum are out of service, and the United Nations has sounded the alarm regarding the possibility of 19 million people suffering from hunger and malnutrition in the coming months.

-What about neighboring countries?
+What regarding neighboring countries?

 The conflict caused 335,000 people to flee their places, 115,000 of whom sought refuge in neighboring countries.